puppylinux-woof-CE/puppylinux-woof-CE.github.io/screenshots.md

 ---
 ## Screenshots

-### Official Puppies

 Traditionally, Puppy Linux has used the combination of [JWM](http://joewing.net/projects/jwm/) and Rox Filer Desktop.
-It persists until this day.
-Love it or hate it, you can't argue with the lightness on the system of this combination.
-It has certainly stood the test of time!

-There has been a couple of exceptions to this rule, with some pups offering LXDE or Xfce desktops.
+There are now more exceptions to this rule, with systems offering for example LXDE or Xfce desktops.

 #### BookwormPups